ORNL/Equilipy/README.md

 ## Before installation
 ### Single computing nodes (desktop/laptop)
-Equilipy requires a Fortran compiler in the local envirionment.
+Equilipy requires a Fortran compiler in the local environment.
 To install gfortran using `conda`, for **Linux**:
 ```